hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 Cell cycle variation is a common source of uninteresting variation in single-cell RNA-seq data.
 To examine cell cycle variation in our data, we assign each cell a score, based on its expression of G2/M and S phase markers.

-At the HBC core, we have accumulated a nice list of genes associated with particular cell cycle phases.
-An overview of the phases is given in the image below.
+An overview of the cell cycle phases is given in the image below:

 <img src="../img/cell_cycle.png" width="300">